 Codex CLI TUI Shortcuts and Slash Commands: The Complete Reference

 The composer is the text-entry area at the bottom of the TUI.
-Beyond plain text, it supports several input modifiers and keyboard shortcuts that dramatically speed up interaction.
+Beyond plain text, it supports several input modifiers and keyboard shortcuts that speed up interaction.

-Keyboard Shortcuts
+Keyboard shortcuts

 | Shortcut | Action |